layilin/SP23-33852/_texts/full-text.md

 > VER.
 283. *Matanina*\] The Caribbean name of Martinico.
 The Havannah[^f102n8] had not then been taken.

-[^f102n1]: Farcy is A disease of animals, especially of horses.
+[^f102n1]: Farcy is a disease of animals, especially of horses.
 Tabid (or tabetic) is to be wasted by disease, corrupted.

 [^f102n2]: Colic or painful stomach contractions.